 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Two of the most popular “premium” travel rewards credit cards are the Chase Sapphire Reserve and American Express Platinum.
+Who wins between the Chase Sapphire Reserve vs American Express Platinum 2019?
+Two of the most popular “premium” travel rewards credit cards are the Chase Sapphire Reserve and The Platinum Card from American Express.
 Both travel credit cards let you redeem points for award travel, transfer points to travel partners, and enjoy swanky fringe benefits like free airport lounge access and much more.
-Even though both rewards cards seem very similar on the surface, the Chase Sapphire Reserve and Amex Platinum differ quite a bit.
+Even though both rewards cards seem very similar on the surface, the Chase Sapphire Reserve and Amex Platinum 2019 differ quite a bit.

-Is the Chase Sapphire Reserve vs American Express Platinum right for you?
+Is the Chase Sapphire Reserve vs Amex Platinum right for you?

 Link: Chase Sapphire Reserve®